 The Knowledge Community for International Student and Scholar Services (KC ISSS) is charged with providing professional development opportunities and resources for those in the field of international student and scholar services.
 This KC ISSS award honors a NAFSA member who has demonstrated outstanding qualities that distinguish him or her as a leader in the field of international student and scholar services.

 Nominees should possess qualities of compassion, integrity, and leadership.
 They also must be NAFSA members and must have been professionals in the field of international student and scholar services for at least 10 years.
 Nominees should have earned respect and admiration from students, colleagues, and peers.

 KCISSS would like to thank the following individuals for serving on the 2017 Award Selection Committee: Elizabeth Matthews - Michigan State University, Amy Cockrell - Miami University, David Archbold - Oakland University, Stephanie Hernandez - Southern Methodist University, Iyabo Oyewo - City University of New York, Borough of Manhattan Community College, and Ravi Srinivas - University of St. Thomas.

 2016 Recipient - Heather Housley

-Heather served as a Peace Corps Volunteer in Senegal, and is a past recipient of Region VII’s International Excellence Award.
-A Tennessee native, Heather is an enthusiastic fan of both her alma maters - the University of Tennessee, Knoxville, and The Ohio State University.
+Housley served as a Peace Corps Volunteer in Senegal and is a past recipient of Region VII’s International Excellence Award.
+A Tennessee native, Housley is an enthusiastic fan of both her alma maters: the University of Tennessee-Knoxville and The Ohio State University.